 If you’re looking to get a dose of royal history while in Paris, you’ll want to check out one of the city’s many royal squares.
 These majestic spaces were built to glorify France’s monarchy and showcase the power and wealth of the ruling class.

-The most famous royal square is probably the Place des Vosges, which was commissioned by King Henri IV in 1605.
+The most famous royal square is probably the Place des Vosges, commissioned by King Henri IV in 1605.
 However, other notable royal squares include the Place Dauphine, the Place Vendôme, and the Place de Concorde.
-Each of these royal squares has its own unique history and architecture, making them well worth a visit for any history buff.
-So next time you’re in Paris, be sure to add a few royal squares to your itinerary.

 Fountain squares

-It’s one of several fountains of Paris like Place Saint-Michel and Place Félixe – Eboué.
-The fountain at the center of the square is surrounded by four statues that represent the seasons.
+It’s one of several fountains in Paris, like Place Saint-Michel and Place Félixe —Eboué.
+The fountain at the center of the square is surrounded by four statues representing the seasons.

-The fountain was designed by architect Jacques Derrida and sculptor Henri de Monceau.
+Architect Jacques Derrida and sculptor Henri de Monceau designed the fountain.
 If you’re looking for a more traditional fountain square, then be sure to check out Place des Vosges.

 This square is located in the Marais district of Paris and is the oldest planned square in the city.
 It was built in 1612 and features a central fountain with two tiers of columns.

 The fountain is decorated with sculptures of lions and dolphins.
-There are also several benches around the fountain where you can sit and enjoy the views.
-So if you’re ever in Paris, be sure to check out the fountain squares!
+There are also several benches around the fountain to sit and enjoy the views.

 Market squares

-If you’re in the market for some unique gifts or just want to browse, this is a great place to check out.
+If you’re looking for unique gifts or want to browse, this is a great place to check out.
 There are also a few other market squares scattered throughout the city, so be sure to explore and see what each one has to offer.
 Whichever market square you choose to visit, you’re sure to find something interesting and unique.

 FAQ